onramper/docs/docs/widget.md

 Note: data retrieved with a test key can be not accurate, for real time prices use a production key.

+# Partner Context & Webhooks
+You can add your own transaction identifier / data field to your users' transactions by using a partnerContext.
+This allows you to (for example) track which user buys/deposits what currency & what amount.
+This partner context can be added using the parameter 'partnerContext' when integrating the widget.
+You can subsequently use <a href="https://docs.onramper.com/API-Reference/#webhooks" target ='_blank' > the webhooks to listen to completed transactions.</a>
+⚠️ Please, note that not all our gateways support a partner context, for now, see <a href="https://docs.onramper.com/API-Reference/#available-gateways" target ='_blank' >Available gateways section</a> for more info.
+Soon all gateways will support this feature.

 ## Referral link

 You can simply add a link to your app or website to redirect users to a page (hosted by us) where the users can buy crypto.
 The widget url is `https://widget.onramper.com`